b3-exmo/b3-exmo.github.io/docs/Christianity/Second Coming.md

 Joseph was born in 1805, so `1805 + 85 = 1890`.

-Once could argue that there's enough of a caveat in there; since Joseph did not live to be 85, the prophecy is still valid.
+Once could argue that there's enough of a caveat in there; since Joseph did not live to be 85, the prophecy is invalidated.
 [D&C 3:1](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/3?lang=eng&id=p1#p1) is at odds with that claim: "*The works, and the designs, and the purposes of God cannot be frustrated, neither can they come to naught.*" Who would have guessed that the mob that killed Joseph could thwart God's plans, and overrule His machinations!
 It seems that Jesus *was scheduled* to stop by in 1890, but since Joseph got martyred ([[Joseph Smith#How do we define “martyr”?|maybe]]) God changed His mind...?

 Both of these passages can't be true.
 But if one or the other is false, we might begin to question whether or not Smith was a prophet.
 Also, let's not overlook God Himself telling Joseph to "trouble me no more on this matter."
 We're being told to [[Anxiety#Prayer|stop bothering God]] with prayerful questions?
 What the hell, God?